Frequently Asked Questions

 # note2 : works for other fields too.

-Query information from AWX or Tower
+Query information from AWX or Ansible Automation Platform

 Sometimes you want to create dropdown boxes, with data from AWX or Tower.